 - Preheat the oven 160°C fan.

-- Spread the berries out in an oven proof dish and sprinkle over the sweetener and cornflour and mix.
+- Spread the berries out in an oven proof dish and sprinkle over the sweetener and cornflour and mix (taste the berries and see if you want more sweetener as they can be very tart).

 - In a mixing bowl whisk the eggs, vanilla and sugar (leave a little sugar aside to sprinkle over the top once baked) until pale and fluffy and almost 3 times in volume (takes anywhere from 5 – 10 minutes so we advise using an electric whisk), when you remove the whisk it should leave a visible trail on the surface.

 - Carefully sieve the flour and baking powder a little at a time into the beaten egg mixture and fold in carefully with a metal spoon, keep doing this in little bits to prevent lumps and knocking out too much air.